DThe 5 pillars of cloud data management

 In the past, companies would typically try to centralize their data and lock it safely away in an impenetrable vault, but hoarding data doesn’t allow you to extract value from it.
 Data gains business value when it’s transported from place to place as needed and available to be leveraged, not locked away in some dark place.
 People need swift, easy access to data and real-time analysis to make innovative leaps, achieve operational excellence and gain that all-important competitive edge.

 Another layer that exacerbates this problem is people.
-Sometimes your employees will show poor judgement.
+Sometimes your employees will show poor judgment.
 They may unexpectedly wipe out critical data or accidentally delete configuration files.
 Disgruntled employees may even do these things deliberately.
 Then you must consider all the employees and contractors working for your partners and vendors, who often have access to your business-critical data.

 To effectively manage your data without shuttering it and blocking legitimate requests for access, you need a solid cloud data management strategy and that begins with five important considerations.